Top

 Benefits Available to Navy Veterans with Mesothelioma

-The U.S. Department of Veterans Affairs offers a variety of benefits to Navy veterans with mesothelioma and other diseases connected to asbestos exposure, including asbestos and lung cancer.
 These individuals are eligible for free health care at VA treatment centers throughout the nation, along with disability compensation to cover expenses not covered through VA healthcare.
-Moreover, veterans diagnosed with service-connected lung cancer or mesothelioma are granted 100% disability, resulting in the highest level of monthly payments.
+Moreover, veterans diagnosed with service-connected lung cancer or mesothelioma may be eligible for 100% service-connected disability, resulting in the highest level of monthly payments.

 Eligible, honorably discharged Navy veterans may be able to file a claim and access some of the following benefits: